Fleming-Society/7-Segment-Display-Project/README.md

 ## Time schedule

 ### Week 1

+**Objective:** Implement the experiment “LED blink” and “Buzzer Beep”, then explain the principles behind the code and components.

+**Theory session:**
+1. How does LED work by showing an interesting animation
+2. How to connect LED (cathode and anode) Why there is a difference between them.
+3. Explain How delay () function works in audrino and how does it connect with time module.
+4. Explain the difference between delay (), millis() and interrupt
+5. How does a buzzer work?
+6. What are the differences between analogue and digital signal?

+**Practical Session:**
+1. Make an alarm (flash the LED and beep the buzzer), or maybe a police car.

+### Week 2

 **Objective:** Understand what is Arduino and go through the preparation for the following experiment

 **Theory session:** In this session, we will give a brief introduction of Arduino, the paraphirals used in this project and basic Arduino programming functions.
 That includes the following: